snipaid-nlg/models/README.md

 # models
-## LLMs for NLG in German
+## LLMs for NLG (in German)

-This repository provides an comprehensive overview of available large language models (LLM) for natural language generation (NLG) in German.
+This repository provides an comprehensive overview of available large language models (LLM) for natural language generation (NLG).
+Of particular interest to us are models with German language capabilities.

 <table>
     <tr>